nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 This is helpful to test if your computer is up and the network is listening.
 Note that we have not allowed the service in the firewall, yet it is there running.
 This is telling you that a round trip time for  ping request to your machine is around 26 milliseconds.

 Your cloud provider might also feature some firewall settings.
 I don't think that setting a firewall both at the os level and at the cloud provider level would break anything but it's probably not a great idea since it might lead to difficult to debug issues.
 But you should go ahead and read about the firewall in your cloud provider and play with it a little bit.
 If you are using DigitalOcean in the control panel select Networking->Firewalls->Create Firewall.
 Once created you can _assign_ the firewall to the droplet in the firewall page.
 As usual DigitalOcean shines on good documentation.
 You could set some rules and see how they affect your droplet.
-Generally speaking though you should accept the ssh, https and icmp inbound rules and allow all outbound communication.
+Generally speaking you should accept the ssh, https and icmp inbound rules and allow all outbound communication.

+If you are of FreeBSD this section will the only one that is a bit different for you.
+Luckily for you FreeBSD has not one but [three firewalls](https://docs.freebsd.org/en/books/handbook/firewalls/)!

 2. Point your domain name to your remote computer